Few national parks in Canada compete with Georgian Bay Islands National Park. This park has got it all.

 There are two options for camping in the park: Primitive or Glamping.

-There are eight campsites on the island dedicated to tent camping (or, as Parks Canada likes to call it, Primitive Camping).
-My favourite campsite is Honeymoon, located on the north side of the island.
+There are eight serene backcountry campsites on the island dedicated to tent camping (or, as Parks Canada likes to call it, Primitive Camping).
+My favourite secluded campsite is Honeymoon, located on the north side of the island.

-Only two campsites require you to book ahead (Honeymoon and Tonch North).
+Only two campsites require you to book ahead and require a reservation fee (Honeymoon and Tonch North).
 The six others are first-come-first-serve.
 Regardless of the campsite you choose, you will need to pick up a permit from the Parks Canada office.
 The office is located near the boat dock where you’ll be dropped off.

 Recommended Reading: 6 Adventures In Whistler, British Columbia